scaars10/scaars10.github.io/posts/stateful-async.md

 ## 14. Summary

 The newer design introduces predictable concurrency, per-key consistency, and built-in fault tolerance.
-While it requires more replicas to reach the same throughput (roughly **76% efficiency** of pure async), it ensures correctness for read–modify–write flows critical for downstream consistency in **ScyllaDB** and **Iceberg**.
+While it requires more replicas to reach the same throughput (roughly **76% efficiency** of pure async), it ensures correctness for read-modify-write flows critical for downstream consistency in **ScyllaDB** and **Iceberg**.